 Beatrice: I would just go to school whenever my brother needed.
 Whatever needed to be done, I would do it, and this one particular meeting I couldn’t sit in for, and they [asked], “Where’s your dad?”
 I [said], “Oh, he’s at a program.
 He couldn’t miss it.”
 I made up a lie.
 They called the program and found out he was in jail.
 There was the beginning of foster care.
 It could be worse, though.
 It could always be worse.

-What do you think helped you two be able to I guess move on beyond your childhood and get full-time jobs and contribute back to this program?
+What do you think helped you two be able to move on beyond your childhood and contribute back to this program?

 Minnie: [Eileen] doesn’t let us dwell on the past.
 (Laughs)

-Beatrice: Well, I can’t speak for you but whenever I would think about it and get sad , Eileen [would say], “Okay, and if it didn’t happen, where would you be now?”
+Beatrice: Whenever I would think about it and get sad , Eileen [would say], “Okay, and if it didn’t happen, where would you be now?”

 [I’ll say], “I need to go see a psychiatrist.”
 [She’ll say], “Okay, we’ll find one,” and then we’ll be on the way to the psychiatrist, and she’ll [say], “Are you okay?
 Everything will be fine.”
 She just helps with everything.
 The program just helped a lot.
 Without it, I would be lost.